-- (1) A dispute between a member and another member (in their capacity as members) of the association, or a dispute between a member or members and the association, should be referred to the President for deliberation under the dispute resolution policy of the club.
-Where the dispute is not resolved, the member or members are to be referred to a Community Justice Centre for mediation under the Community Justice Centres Act 1983. - (2) If a dispute is not resolved by mediation within 3 months of the referral to a Community Justice Centre, the dispute is to be referred to arbitration. - (3) The Commercial Arbitration Act 2010 applies to a dispute referred to arbitration.
+- (1) A dispute between a member and another member (in their capacity as members or associate members) of the association, or a dispute between a member or members and the association, are to be referred to a Community Justice Centre for mediation under the Community Justice Centres Act 1983. - (2) If a dispute is not resolved by mediation within 3 months of the referral to a Community Justice Centre, the dispute is to be referred to arbitration. - (3) The Commercial Arbitration Act 2010 applies to a dispute referred to arbitration.

-12 Disciplining of members
+12 Disciplining of members or associate member

-- (1) A complaint may be made to the committee by any person that a member of the association: - (a) has refused or neglected to comply with a provision or provisions of this constitution, or - (b) has wilfully acted in a manner prejudicial to the interests of the association. - (2) The committee may refuse to deal with a complaint if it considers the complaint to be trivial or vexatious in nature. - (3) If the committee decides to deal with the complaint, the committee: - (a) must cause notice of the complaint to be served on the member concerned, and - (b) must give the member at least 14 days from the time the notice is served within which to make submissions to the committee in connection with the complaint, and - (c) must take into consideration any submissions made by the member in connection with the complaint. - (4) The committee may, by resolution, expel the member from the association or suspend the member from membership of the association if, after considering the complaint and any submissions made in connection with the complaint, it is satisfied that the facts alleged in the complaint have been proved and the expulsion or suspension is warranted in the circumstances. - (5) If the committee expels or suspends a member, the secretary must, within 7 days after the action is taken, cause written notice to be given to the member of the action taken, of the reasons given by the committee for having taken that action and of the member's right of appeal under clause 12.
+- (1) A complaint may be made to the committee by any person that a member or associate member of the association: - (a) has refused or neglected to comply with a provision or provisions of this constitution, or - (b) has wilfully acted in a manner prejudicial to the interests of the association. - (2) The committee may refuse to deal with a complaint if it considers the complaint to be trivial or vexatious in nature. - (3) If the committee decides to deal with the complaint, the committee: - (a) must cause notice of the complaint to be served on the member or associate member concerned, and

-- (6) The expulsion or suspension does not take effect: - (a) until the expiration of the period within which the member is entitled to appeal against the resolution concerned, or - (b) if within that period the member exercises the right of appeal, unless and until the association confirms the resolution under clause 13.
+- (b) must give the member or associate member at least 14 days from the time the notice is served within which to make submissions to the committee in connection with the complaint, and - (c) must take into consideration any submissions made by the member or associate member in connection with the complaint. - (4) The committee may, by resolution, expel the member or associate member from the association or suspend the member or associate member from membership of the association if, after considering the complaint and any submissions made in connection with the complaint, it is satisfied that the facts alleged in the complaint have been proved and the expulsion or suspension is warranted in the circumstances. - (5) If the committee expels or suspends a member or associate member, the secretary must, within seven (7) days after the action is taken, cause written notice to be given to the member or associate member of the action taken, of the reasons given by the committee for having taken that action and of the member's or associate member's right of appeal under clause 12. - (6) The expulsion or suspension does not take effect: - (a) until the expiration of the period within which the member or associate member is entitled to appeal against the resolution concerned, or - (b) if within that period the member or associate member exercises the right of appeal, unless and until the association confirms the resolution under clause 13, whichever is the later.